Adds an HTTP header to the response object

 where <agent ID> is the part of the agent’s URL after the domain:

-Developers can see the agent ID of a development device’s agents in the IDE, but production devices’ agent IDs are not accessible this way.
+Developers can see the ID of a development device’s agent in impCentral™, but production devices’ agent IDs are not accessible this way.
 Instead, your agent code should contain functionality to determine a given instance’s ID and apply it to the Set-Cookie header.
-See the second example code below for one method for making this happen.
+See the second example, below, for one method for making this happen.

 This code shows a typical HTTP request handler which modifies the automatically generated HTTP response and then sends the response back to the source of the original request.